France Visa: Application & Requirements Guide 2026

 • Nationals of certain countries holding a Short-Stay visa marked as Family of French nationals (Famille de Francais).

-If your Long-Stay visa application is approved, you must register for a resident permit with the French authorities once you arrive in France.
 The type of Long-Stay France visa you need depends primarily on your purpose and intended duration of stay.
 The categories of French Long-Stay visas include:

 France Work Visas